 Trekking Packing List for the Alay Mountains

 Check out our full Ultimate Trekking Packing List with all the details on what to bring with you on a day or multi-day trek like those in the Alay Mountains (or anywhere else).
-If you're new to trekking, then read Trekking Packing Myths and First Principles of Packing for your Trek for a bit of our “philosophy” on packing efficiently and effectively.

 We suggest you ask your trekking agency and perform some independent research about the temperatures at night during the time of your trek.
 This will determine how many layers you'll need to bring and weight your jacket(s).